TaylorSmith28/DC-to-DC-Converter/README.md

 ## PCB Design
 ![PCB Version2](/Images/Battery Phone Charger.png)
 Shown above is the PCB design.
 For our design we choose to make all our components through hole in order to make building, testing, and debugging easily approachable.
+## List of Parts
+These are the parts we used for this project.
+All parts were sourced from digikey and part numbers are included.

+Inventory of Parts:
+•	1 100uH Fixed Inductors – 732-11709-ND
+•	1 120uF Aluminum Capacitors – 565-1706-ND
+•	1 470uF Aluminum Capacitors – 732-9426-1-ND
+•	1 81ohm Ferrite Cores – 240-2296-ND
+•	1 IC Buck Converter 5V 3A – LM2576S-5.0/NOPB-ND
+•	1 Terminal Block Screw Type – 102-6191-ND
+•	1 Schottky Diode 40V 3A – 497-11370-1-ND
+• 1 USB Connectors

 ## Simulations
 ![TiDesignSim](/Images/DCSIM.png)
 ![TiSim](/Images/WEBENCHSIM.png)